rolspace/blazor-football-scoreboard/src/Hosts/Api/README.md

 # Blazor Football Scoreboard Football.Api

-This web application project runs an HTTP API endpoint and a SignalR Hub that are used to allow communication between the Worker process and the Blazor UI.
+This .NET 6 web application exposes HTTP endpoints and a SignalR Hub that are used to provide game data and statistics from the 2019 football season for connected clients.

 ## Requirements